Supporting veterans' healthcare

 We also support our staff who are members of reserve forces, through flexibility around working hours, and additional leave for deployment and training commitments.

-Our Veterans’ Services support people from the Armed Forces in Berkshire, Oxfordshire, Buckinghamshire, Hampshire, and the Isle of Wight, who are experiencing challenges on discharge.
+Our veterans’ service supports former servicemen and women living in the South Central region of Berkshire, Oxfordshire, Buckinghamshire, Hampshire and the Isle of Wight, who are experiencing challenges following discharge.

 These may be mental health difficulties, problems adjusting to life out of the armed forces, including housing, finances and employment and difficulties accessing services.
 We also provide support to families of service people and their carers.